 ETSU Campus Recreation completed an expansion of the BCPA in 2013 and opened the Campus Recreation Field Complex.
 The BCPA expansion included a volleyball / indoor soccer/basketball court, a martial arts studio, a yoga studio, a change room, an extra 4,000 square foot area for the weight room, and a cycling studio.
 Although it is part of Tennessee's State University and Community College System, they are governed by an institutional Board of Trustees.
 As of May 2017, it is the fourth-largest university in the state and has off-campus centers in nearby Kingsport, Elizabethton, and Sevierville.
 ETSU is among "R2: Doctoral Universities – High research activity."

-It hosts the James H. Quillen College of Medicine, one of the top schools in the United States for rural medicine and primary care education; the Bill Gatton College of Pharmacy, the College of Nursing, the College of Public Health, and the recently formed College of Clinical and Rehabilitative Health Sciences.
+It hosts the James H. Quillen College of Medicine, one of the top schools in the United States for rural medicine and primary care education; the Bill Gatton College of Pharmacy; the College of Nursing, the College of Public Health, and the recently formed College of Clinical and Rehabilitative Health Sciences.
 Unique programs include an accredited program in Bluegrass, Old-Time, and Country Music, America's lone master's degree in Storytelling, and the Appalachian Studies programs focused on the surrounding Appalachian region.
-The ETSU Campus Recreation Field Complex includes a covered pavilion which provides a great location for teams to gather before or after an intramural game.
+The ETSU Campus Recreation Field Complex includes a covered pavilion, providing a great location for teams to gather before or after an intramural game.

-Students can hike on the Appalachian Trail just thirty minutes from campus, view wildflowers in a national wilderness area, or explore the world-famous rhododendron gardens atop Roan Mountain (elevation 6,285 feet).
+Students can hike on the Appalachian Trail thirty minutes from campus, view wildflowers in a national wilderness area, or explore the world-famous rhododendron gardens atop Roan Mountain (6,285 feet).
 Nearby mountain streams attract students who love trout fishing and waterfalls.
 These streams also create recreation opportunities on nearby T.V.A. lakes for skiing, boating, and bass fishing.
 Over the mountain ridges in North Carolina, students in winter can find snow ski resorts and lodges.
-An hour away to the west awaits the Great Smoky Mountains National Park and the east the Mount Rogers National Recreation Area.
+An hour away to the west awaits the Great Smoky Mountains National Park and to the east, the Mount Rogers National Recreation Area.